This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Making a solid pie crust isn’t difficult at all.
 All you need is a little love and attention to detail!
 You’re going to love it.
 It’s better than anything you can get from the store!

 1. Mix Dry Ingredients and Shortening: In a medium bowl, stir together flour and salt.
-With a pastry blender, cut in shortening till pea-sized.
+With a pastry cutter, cut in shortening till pea-sized.

-3. Shape and Roll Out: Form into a ball and roll out on floured surface.
-Turn and flour dough a few times till its the size you need.
+3. Shape and Roll Out: Form into a ball and roll with a rolling pin on a floured surface.
+Turn and flour the dough a few times till it’s the size you need.
 It’s now ready for all of your favorite fillings!
 If you are using this for a cream pie, check out this How To Blind Bake a Pie Crust post on how to cook the crust first.

 Adding water to dough.